 Line 14c, column (2).
 You must enter each dependent's SSN or ITIN.
 See Identifying number on page 3.
 Line 14c, column (4).
-Check the box in this column if your dependent is a qualifying child for the child tax credit.
+Check the box in this column if your dependent box in this column if your dependent is a qualifying child for the child tax credit.
 See Pub.
 501 to find out who is a qualifying child.